New Boiler Costs – How Much is a new boiler in 2024?

 Disadvantages of Heat-Only Boilers

 • Inefficient – Heat-only boilers can be more inefficient than other modern boiler systems.
 They usually use more energy to maintain the water temperature in the separate hot water cylinder, which can result in higher energy bills.
-It can also be inefficient if you don’t use a lot of hot water as it can heat more water than you require.
+They can also be inefficient if you don’t use a lot of hot water, as they can heat more water than you require.

-• Complex Installation – Heat-only boilers have many working parts and the installation can take longer and cost more.
+• Complex Installation – Heat-only boilers have many working parts, and installation can take longer and cost more.
 In addition to the extra tanks, installing a heat-only boiler may need extra plumbing and pipework.

-• Needs Plenty of Space – You’ll need enough space for the cold water and feed and expansion tanks in the loft and a suitable space for a hot water storage tank (usually kept in an airing cupboard near the boiler itself).
+• Needs Plenty of Space – You’ll need enough space in the loft for the cold water, feed, and expansion tanks and a suitable space for a hot water storage tank (usually kept in an airing cupboard near the boiler itself).

-• You Can Run Out of Hot Water – You’ll need to fill up the tank and heat more water once you use up the hot water in the storage cylinder.
+• You Can Run Out of Hot Water – Once you use the hot water in the storage cylinder, you’ll need to fill up the tank and heat more water.

 • Hot Water Isn’t Instant – You’ll need to set up the heat-only boiler to heat water before using it, unlike combi boilers, which provide hot water on demand.

-As mentioned, various factors can impact the cost of a boiler quote, including the type of boiler, and typically combi boilers are easier to install since they have fewer components.
+As mentioned, various factors can impact the cost of a boiler quote, including the type of boiler.
+Typically, combi boilers are easier to install since they have fewer components.

 How Does Boiler Brand Impact New Boiler Costs?

 Like any other type of home appliance, some brands are more expensive than others.
-Sometimes this is justified, and sometimes, it isn’t.
+Sometimes it’s justified, and sometimes, it isn’t.

 For example, some boiler brands contain higher grade and higher quality components, e.g., stainless steel heat exchangers and all metal parts, instead of those that use plastic.